khulnasoft-lab/clix.py/docs/tutorial/subcommands/single-file.md

 ## Apps at the top

-First, you can create `typer.Typer()` objects and add them to another one at the top.
+First, you can create `clix.Clix()` objects and add them to another one at the top.

 It doesn't have to be done after creating the subcommands: